JaneliaSciComp/janelia-unity-toolkit/org.janelia.camera-utilities/README.md

 To use `Janelia.AdjoiningDisplaysCamera` on Windows:

 1. Connect the external displays so they are numbered `2` through `N` in the Windows "Display Settings".
-Make sure that `2` is the leftmost, and then the display numbers increase in order.
+It is best if `2` is the left-most, and then the display numbers increase in order.
+But if such an arrangement is not possible, see step 7., below.

 <p align="center">
 <img src="./adjoiningDisplaysCamera.PNG" height="400">